echopen/PRJ-medtec_androidapp/README.md

   `phantom/img_kydney.txt` and `phantom/img_obs.txt` corresponds to the raw signal that needs to be filtered.
 They serve as basis for the envelope detection from which pixels intensity are deduced. ** The resulting pixel file sits in `data_kydney.csv`**

+   In the phantom folder, there are some java classes that are meant to ran outside of android.
+This is useful for testing and improving the , without the hassle of running an android emulator.
+   *remark* the `PostProcessing` class relies on `BoofCV` library.
+The `jars` can be found [here](http://sourceforge.net/projects/boofcv/?source=typ_redirect).

 ### Image Processing *this is exploratory*